Vinh-D-T/firstproject/README.md

 3. For dispay in difference side of devices, i am going to use Bootstrap contanine,r Bootstrap Grid, and Boostrap Flex.

-4. Add a Edit function for each recipe
+4. Add a Edit function that help user can edit individual recipe

 5. Problems: